caltechlibrary/boffo/README.md

 ## Installation

-For Caltech Library staff, Boffo is available from the Google Marketplace for add-ons.
-For non-Caltech Library staff, you can install the code using one of several methods.
+If you're Caltech Library staff, Boffo is available to you from the Google Marketplace for add-ons as an "Internal" add-on; if you're not Caltech Library staff, you can still install Boffo using alternate methods, as described in the pages linked below:

 * [Installation instructions for Caltech Library staff](https://caltechlibrary.github.io/boffo/installation.html#using-google-marketplace)
 * [Installation instructions for others](https://caltechlibrary.github.io/boffo/installation.html#directly-from-source)